m-gagne/DXCrawler/README.md

 ###App Settings

-Only three app settings are used by the website and the webjob
+Three app settings are used by the website and the webjob:

+- `Storage_AccountName`: the name of the storage account where the results are stored.
+- `Storage_AccessKey`: the access key to the storage account where the results are stored.
+- `ScanJob_Arguments`: list of arguments to the webjob, as described in the WebJob's [Parameters](#parameters) section above.

 ##Configurable Checks
 ###CSS Prefixes